shaharkadmiel/pySW4/docs/source/packages/index.rst

 pySW4 Library Reference
 =======================

-The functionality is provided through the following packages:
+The functionality is provided through the following sub-packages:

 .. autosummary::
    :toctree: .